bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 ## Source Of Funds From An Address

-To check the source of funds, you can use the following API.
-You can increase depth based on your requirements.
+Track where funds came from to a specific address using inbound direction.
+This API helps identify the origin of funds across multiple transaction hops.
+You can increase the depth parameter based on your compliance or investigation requirements.

 [Open this query on IDE](https://ide.bitquery.io/All-inbound-transactions-to-Upbit-hacker-address)